Federal Financial Aid Programs

 Below is a list of federal loans for which eligible Berkeley College students may be considered:

 Federal Direct Loans: Berkeley College participates in the William D. Ford Direct Loan Program.
-Eligible students and their parents borrow Stafford and/or PLUS Loans directly from the U.S. Department of Education and repay the loans through various loan servicers chosen by the U.S. Department of Education.
+Eligible students borrow Stafford Loans directly from the U.S. Department of Education and repay the loans through various loan servicers chosen by the U.S. Department of Education.
 Promissory Notes are available on the Internet at studentloans.gov.
-Various repayment and deferment options exist for federal loans (including but not limited to deferments for service under the Peace Corps Act; service under the Domestic Volunteer Service Act of 1973, and comparable service as a volunteer for a tax exempt organization in the field of community service).
+Various repayment and deferment options exist for federal loans (including but not limited to deferments for service under the Peace Corps Act, service under the Domestic Volunteer Service Act of 1973, and comparable service as a volunteer for a tax-exempt organization in the field of community service).
 All students will be provided entrance counseling that describes these options prior to loan disbursement.

-Return of Title IV: The U.S. Department of Education regulates the treatment of all federal grants and loans.
-For those students who withdraw during the quarter, the College is required to exercise the "Return to Title IV calculation" (R2T4).
-The R2T4 is based on the number of days in the quarter divided into the number of days attended based on the date of official withdrawal or on the census date (see Class Participation Policy).
+- Return of Title IV: The U.S. Department of Education regulates the treatment of all federal grants and loans.
+For those students who withdraw during the semester, the College is required to exercise the "Return to Title IV calculation" (R2T4).
+The R2T4 is based on the number of days in the semester divided into the number of days attended based on last date of attendance.
 This provides the percentage of Title IV aid a student has "earned."

-For example, if the quarter is 84 days, and a student’s separation date falls on the 40th day of the quarter, the formula used would be 40/84 or 47.619 percent.
+For example, if the semester is 100 days, and a student’s separation date falls on the 47th day of the semester, the formula used would be 47/100 or 47.000 percent.
 This percentage would then be applied to the Title IV aid disbursed, or potentially disbursed, in order to determine how much and which proceeds need to be returned.
-Students that separate after the 60 percent point of the quarter, per federal guidelines, will have earned 100 percent of their federal aid.
+Students who separate after the 60 percent point of the semester, per federal guidelines, will have earned 100 percent of their federal aid.

 The order in which funds are returned is also determined by the Federal Department of Education.
 The Attribution Table requires funds to be returned as follows: